joemccall86/cop5600-term-paper/term_paper.md

 ## Green Security Games (GSG)

 The Green Security Game as introduced by Fang et al. [@fang15] is a zero-sum game, meaning that a positive environment for one player is a negative environment for the other.
 Specifically, for a given reward function, either the attacker is successful, or the defender, but not both.
+The world is a grid, and the attacker attempts to attack a cell while the defender tries to prevent the attack by guarding the cell.

 The game is run in T ( $<\infty$ ) rounds, and each round has multiple episodes.
 At the end of each episode the defender can change her deployment